What's in this conversation

 Capture what isn't being captured

 Several signals that should be flowing into your systems aren't — win/loss reasons after RFP close, estimation actuals at project close, projection updates on time, AR aging.
+Some of this happens informally already: Si is feeding SiBorg win/loss notes after each opportunity, but it's manual and not structured.
 The captures themselves are small.
 The historical record they build over time is what makes everything that comes after possible.

 Declare what's canonical